 select 1 element: click on a found record

 select multiple elements: hold CTRL and click on records

-select multiple elements as a area: click on the first record in area, then hold SHIFT and click on the last record in area.
+select multiple elements as an area: click on the first record in the area, then hold SHIFT and click on the last record in the area.
 All consecutive elements will be selected

-Screen with visualization is opened and all selected elements are added into the existing visualization.
+Screen with visualization is opened and all selected elements are added to the existing visualization.
 Added elements are marked in blue.

 Visualization Canvas and Tools